laipn/company-fit/README.md

 #### Prisoner's Dilemmas and the Necessity of Management

-An additional factor in this trend is that hierachies _must_ form in any endeavor where [specialization](https://www.researchgate.net/publication/246368812_Hierarchies_and_the_Organization_of_Specialization) occurs -- this is because [prisoner's dilemmas](https://en.wikipedia.org/wiki/Prisoner%27s_dilemma) inevitabley occurs.
+An additional factor in this trend is that hierarchies _must_ form in any endeavor where [specialization](https://www.researchgate.net/publication/246368812_Hierarchies_and_the_Organization_of_Specialization) occurs -- this is because [prisoner's dilemmas](https://en.wikipedia.org/wiki/Prisoner%27s_dilemma) inevitabley occurs.
 If Bob from Sales want a feature to sell to Walmart that Alice from engineering feels is infeasible, someone must tie-break.
 Bob has knowledge of Walmart sales and Alice has the engineering knowledge to implement the feature.
 Bob's commission from the sale, and Alice's engineering effort are both much less than the value of the Walmart sale, so it makes sense for neither of them to do anything -- they are in a Nash [equilibrium](https://en.wikipedia.org/wiki/Nash_equilibrium).
 The information [assymetry](https://en.wikipedia.org/wiki/Information_asymmetry#Market_impact) from specialization inevitably leads to prisoner's dilemmas detrimenting the company.
-Thus the introduction of a strict-hierachial management class **is** necessary for a corporation to function.
+Thus the introduction of a hierarchy **is** necessary for a corporation to function, though that does not explain why that hierarchy has to be in the form of a separate management class with separate skill requirements.
+I have some theories:

 Experience shows that it is often not the more technically competent manager that is the better decidier, is it often the one with better people skills.
-The inability for Bob and Alice to agree  does not stem from an unresolvable technical disagreement; it stems from the fact that they both acting [rationally](https://en.wikipedia.org/wiki/Rational_agent) to futher their own self itnerests.
+The inability for Bob and Alice to agree  does not stem from an unresolvable technical disagreement; it stems from the fact that they both acting [rationally](https://en.wikipedia.org/wiki/Rational_agent) to further their own self itnerests.
 Both actors often _will_ be able to provide a convincing technical justication for their decisions, the manager just needs to decide which actor is being disgengenuous.
 As such the process is typically:

 1. Bob and Alice disagree technically.
 Figure out whether it is worth the company's time and effort to intervene.
 If yes, continue.
 2. Take each of them offline and find out whether they likely disagree because of existing personal issues.
 If "potential profit is high", continue.
 Else, use personal judgement on reading biases to make a decision.